All things are connected in the great circle of life - Chief Seattle

 The magic of horses available for all

-We created the Equine Pathfinders Foundation to improve the wellbeing and success of individual children, youth, adults, and families, and the larger communities where they live, play, and work.
+Equine Pathfinders Foundation was created to improve the wellbeing and success of individual children, youth, adults, and families, and the larger communities where they live, play, and work.
 Equine Pathfinders Foundation partners with organisations and their clients to achieve this purpose.

 We also work with funders to underwrite programmes that allow many of those who otherwise could not engage with our horses and create positive change.
 It is the moving experiential nature of our work and its documented results that continue to bring people and funding to what we do.